 By 1908, Lewis and Eva had added three daughters and two sons to their family, and had a third son on the way.
 I think Lew must have fallen on some hard times – I know he had a ranch for a time, but he ended up spending most of his Montana days as a miner.
 And I suspect Eva, pregnant again at 42 years old, didn’t think a mining camp the best place to be.
 But that’s pure conjecture.

 What is true is that she and the children left Montana to live down near her brothers in NE Nebraska, and that she didn’t return until after 1920.
-By then: Jack (eldest son) had long since returned to Butte and was married, had two sons, and worked in the mines; daughters Lillian and Opal had married Nebraska fellas and were starting families down there; and the three youngest – Ed, Eve and Louie (my grandfather) – lived with their parents in a town called White Sulphur Springs, located on the other side of the Little Belt Mountains from Utica.
+By then: Jack (eldest son) had long since returned to Butte and was married, had two sons, and worked in the mines in Idaho; daughters Lillian and Opal had married Nebraska fellas and were starting families down there; and the three youngest – Ed, Eve and Louie (my grandfather) – lived with their parents in a town called White Sulphur Springs, located on the other side of the Little Belt Mountains from Utica.
 What’s odd is that during the time Eva and the family were in Nebraska, Lew vanished from sight.
 No census reports, no newspaper articles, nothing.

 Louie met my grandmother in White Sulphur Springs, and that’s where my mom was born.
 But that’s another story.